trailofbits/cb-multios/cqe-challenges/KPRCA_00014/README.md

 ## Vulnerability

-The 8-bit opcode that is parsed from the instruction is used to cgc_index into an array of label values, and the result is the target of the computed goto statement (main.c:110).
+The 8-bit opcode that is parsed from the instruction is used to index into an array of label values, and the result is the target of the computed goto statement (main.c:110).
 There is a check to make sure the opcode is not greater than the number of elements in the array (main.c:109), but the opcode is a signed integer which can lead to an underflow.
 By specifying a negative 8-bit opcode, an attacker can force the program to execute invalid memory.

 ### CWE classification
 CWE-127: Buffer Under-read